- Blog & News

 Who We Are

-The Center for Teaching Quality (CTQ) is a North Carolina-based national nonprofit dedicated to creating a high-quality education system for all students, driven by the bold ideas and expert practices of teachers.
+The Center for Teaching Quality (CTQ) is a North Carolina-based national nonprofit dedicated to bringing educators and school system leaders together to improve public education for every student.
+Read more about CTQ.

 Several people at these two organizations are involved in the Teacher-Powered Schools Initiative work, including: